Noticing With Respect To

 (Counter) Productive Practices for Using Student Thinking

-Van Zoest, L. R., Stockero, S. L., Peterson, B. E., & Leatham, K. R. (in press).
+Van Zoest, L. R., Stockero, S. L., Peterson, B. E., & Leatham, K. R. (2023).
 (Counter) productive practices for using student thinking.
 Mathematics Teacher: Learning and Teaching PK-12.
 116(4), 244-251. https://doi.org/10.5951/MTLT.2022.0307

 High-leverage student mathematical contributions are those that provide an in-the-moment opportunity to engage the class in joint sense making about the contribution to better understand the important mathematics within it.
 Our work studying how to take full advantage of such contributions identified "go-to" teacher practices that work well in some situations but can actually be counterproductive in others.
 We discuss three of these practices—collecting information from the class, asking a student to clarify their contribution, and asking students to revoice a peer's contribution—providing examples of both productive and counterproductive uses of each practice.